 1 Minister Pierre Elliot Trudeau.
-This document called 2 "Together Today for our Children Tomorrow" outlined the grievances, needs, future plans, approaches, and 3 4 recommendations for settlement with Yukon First Nations.
+This document called 2 "Together Today for our Children Tomorrow" outlined the 3 grievances, needs, future plans, approaches, and 4 recommendations for settlement with Yukon First Nations.
 5 It culminated in 1990 with the signing of the Umbrella 6 Final Agreement or UFA.
 The UFA laid out a framework for 7 land claims negotiations, financial compensation, and 8 served as the foundation for most of the subsequent 9 individual self-government agreements that would follow.
-By 1993 four First Nations had signed onto the self-10 government agreements.
-Since then seven more have signed, 11 12 bringing this total up to 11.
-There are three Yukon First Nations that do not have self-government agreements or 13 14 settled land claim agreements and are remained governed 15 under the Indian Act.
+10 By 1993 four First Nations had signed onto the self- 11 government agreements.
+Since then seven more have signed, 12 bringing this total up to 11.
+There are three Yukon First 13 Nations that do not have self-government agreements or 14 settled land claim agreements and are remained governed 15 under the Indian Act.
 16 According to Crown Indigenous relations and 17 Northern Affairs Canada's website there are 22 First 18 Nations with self-government agreements in Canada.
 Eleven 19 (11) or half of those are located in the Yukon Territory.
-20 Furthermore, according to Crown Indigenous Relations and 21 Northern Affairs Canada there are about 50 self-government 22 negotiation tables currently running across the country.
-23 What's very important to note about this is that when 24 funding is being considered for program delivery for First 25 Nations with self-government agreements is that it must be done with the understanding that they require a different framework than those First Nations governed under the Indian Act.
-It is imperative that recommendations reflect the self-governing First Nations of Yukon and are not simply broad sweeping commentaries referencing on reserve and off reserve.
+20 Furthermore, according to Crown Indigenous Relations and 21 Northern Affairs Canada there are about 50 self-government negotiation tables currently running across the country.

+funding is being considered for program delivery for First

+Nations with self-government agreements is that it must be